TeddyDD/blog/content/_index.md

 tags = ["about-me"]
 +++

 Hi.
-The name’s Daniel.
+The name’s *Daniel*.
 I'm visual artist and programmer currently studying at Nicolas Copernicus University in Toruń, Poland.

 I'm interested in creating interdisciplinary art combining traditional and digital